 4. Animal Races- Gather a group of kids and have relay races in the hallway or gymnasium area.
 Kids can split into two teams and race against one another.
 Each child will need to come up with an animal walk as they race back to tag another person on their team.
 SOme animal walk ideas include: donkey kicks, penguin waddles, bear walks, crab walks, frog jumps, elephant walks, snake slithers, etc.

-5. Arctic Animal Yoga- Grab these Arctic Animal Yoga Cards and start moving!
+5. Arctic Animal Yoga- Add animal walks with an artic theme.
 These would go perfectly with an animal theme and add the bonus of calming stretches.
 They are a great movement break during the day, use at circle time, morning meeting, free time or for use during stations.
 These cards are fun for use during physical education or in group/individual physical and occupational therapy.
 They are a great way to add simple movement into the day which we know is essential for learning and concentration.
 Use them with an arctic unit!

 6. Freeze Dance- Turn on YouTube and dance to the music.
 When the music stops, everyone needs to FREEZE!